terion-name/package-installer/README.md

 ## Why?
 How do you install a package?

-You go to github or packagist or google, search for desired package, see it's full name and available versions, then require it via composer's cli or manually patch `composer.json`, then you search in readme what service providers and facades this package provide and manually copypast them to config. **That's annoying!** Machine must do this.
+You go to github or packagist or google, search for desired package, see it's full name and available versions, then require it via composer's cli or manually patch `composer.json`, then you search in readme what service providers and facades this package provide and manually copypast them to config, then publish configs and assets manually... **That's annoying!** Machine must do this.

 And here is the solution.